NatalieLeung03/CASTOR_robot_version2.0/README.md

 - poleaax12 for the ax-12a motors
 - poleamx106 for the mx-106t motors

 Depending on the version, each motor on the arms needs one pole.
-Version 1.0 will need 6 poleaax, and Version 2.0 needs 4p oleaax + 2 poleamx106.
+Version 1.0 will need 6 poleaax12, and Version 2.0 needs 4 poleaax12 + 2 poleamx106.

 [Base](https://github.com/NatalieLeung03/castor/tree/main/castor-design-master/base):
 - base piece